-Meet Artemis, A Juvenile Olive Ridley Missing a Flipper
+Meet Artemis (Artimus), A Juvenile Olive Ridley Missing a Flipper

-Artemis is the smallest of the juvenile olive ridley turtles currently at the Rescue Centre.
-He was sent to us from Atoll Marine Centre where he has been in residence for a month.
+Arti is the smallest of the juvenile olive ridley turtles currently at the Rescue Centre.
+He was sent to us from Atoll Marine Centre where he had been in residence for a month.

 Intake Date: 27th February 2019